crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet-nix.md

 Change the value of `MONIKER` to your node's name.

-state sync is initialized and enabled by `init-node` automatically, if you don't want that, you can disable it by edit `$CHAINHOME/config/config.toml` manually, set `enable` field to `false` under section `[statesync]` like this:
+state sync is initialized and enabled by `init-node` automatically, if you don't want that to happen, you can disable it by edit
+`$CHAINHOME/config/config.toml` manually, set `enable` field to `false` under section `[statesync]` like this:

 ```